 June Alternative B: Transit Connected Growth (Illustrated in Att.
-2 and 4) incorporates elements shown in the commercial zones of DSEIS Alternative 3 into a reduced land use pattern from DSEIS Alternative 2.
+2 and 4) incorporates elements shown in the commercial zones of DSEIS Alternative 3 into the overall land use pattern established in DSEIS Alternative 2.
 The intent of this strategy is to: